gyrogrid/networkpong/README.md

 Welcome to network pong!

-This game is over any network including the internet.
+This game can be played over any network including the internet.
 If you want to play it, please download a client.py file and inform me.
 I will start the game on the server and we can then play!

 Two python libraries are required, please install them before attempting to play: